Governance

 ARTICLE XI

-ATHLETES’ ADVISORY COUNCILS, ATHLETE DIRECTORS AND ATHLETE REPRESENTATIVES
+ATHLETES’ ADVISORY COUNCIL, ATHLETE DIRECTORS AND ATHLETE REPRESENTATIVES

 Section 1.
 Designation.
-This Association shall have an Athletes’ Advisory Council consisting of all qualified Athlete Representatives.
-This Association shall also have a representative and an alternate representative to the USOPC Athletes’ Advisory Council.
+This Association shall have an Athletes’ Advisory Council consisting of all qualified Athlete Representatives who are a “10 Year Athlete Representative”.
+This Association shall also have a representative and an alternate representative to the Team USA Athletes’ Commission.
+The Athletes’ Advisory Council is considered a Designated Committee.

 Section 3.
 Chairperson.
 The Athletes’ Advisory Council shall elect from among its members, by majority vote, a Chairperson.
 The term of office of the Chairperson shall be four (4) years.
 The newly elected Chairperson shall take office immediately.
 The Chairperson shall hold office until the Chairperson’s successor is elected and qualified, or until the Chairperson’s earlier resignation, removal, incapacity, disability or death.